 A hybrid disk image is like a master.
 Additionally, the image contains multiple filesystems so that the contents may be accessed using any operating system.
-Mac-specific files such as .DS\Store are hidden from the non-Mac filesystems.
-Compatible with Mac OS X 10.0 and later.
+Mac-specific files such as .DS_Store are hidden from the non-Mac filesystems.
+Compatible with macOS 10.0 and later.